microsoft/promptflow/examples/prompty/format-output/README.md

-# Stream chat
-A prompt that uses the chat API to answer questions with chat history, leveraging promptflow connection.

-Note this is a prompty produce a text in stream mode.
-The prompty has a stream parameter.
+# Prompty output format
+A few examples that demos different prompty response format like text, json_object, and how to enable stream output.

 ## Prerequisites